Clear Lake (California): Wildlife and vegetation

+As of March 2024, farming operations along the Big Valley Groundwater Basin watershed have been ordered to report of their water use by the California State Water Resources Control Board in order to study the effect of groundwater pumping and water diversions on the Clear Lake hitch spawning and migration.

-Clear Lake is well-known among entomologists for the Clear Lake gnat (Chaoborus astictopus) and historical control efforts.
+Clear Lake is well known among entomologists for the Clear Lake gnat (Chaoborus astictopus) and historical control efforts.
 This species of "phantom midge" (so called because the larvae are transparent and very difficult to see) measures less than 1/4 in long and resembles a tiny mosquito, but is non-biting.
 Clear Lake gnat hatches start anytime from March through June, depending on weather.
-Before pesticide use began in the 1940s (Refer to Rachel Carson's book Silent Spring, chapter 4), the gnat was so abundant around the lake in the summer that large piles of dead gnats appeared beneath streetlights, looking like dirty snow.
-The gnat swarms were so thick that people driving along the edge of the lake reported stopping every 1/4 mi to clean the gnats off the windshields and headlights of their cars so they could see, and pedestrians tied kerchiefs over their faces to avoid inhaling the gnats.
+Before pesticide use began in the 1940s, the gnat was so abundant around the lake in the summer that large piles of dead gnats appeared beneath streetlights, looking like dirty snow.
+The gnat swarms were so thick that people driving along the edge of the lake reported stopping every 1/4 mi to clean the insects off the windshields and headlights of their cars so they could see, and pedestrians tied kerchiefs over their faces to avoid inhaling the gnats.

-The rugged coastal mountains surrounding Clear Lake are covered with thick stands of oak-madrone forest, manzanita, sage shrubs, chaparral, grasses etc. Most common trees include blue oak, valley oak, interior live oak, pacific madrone, California scrub oak, plus very occasional coast redwoods and tanoak.
+The rugged coastal mountains surrounding Clear Lake are covered with thick stands of oak-madrone forest, manzanita, sage shrubs, chaparral, and grasses.
+Most common trees include blue oak, valley oak, interior live oak, Pacific madrone, California scrub oak, plus very occasional coast redwoods and tanoak.
 Large stands of western white pine may be seen in the higher elevations.
 The heavy forestation and ruggedness of this part of California has helped prevent wholesale real estate development or farming.
-On the northeast slope of Mount Konocti is a heavily forested area known locally as the "Black Forest", because it never gets direct sunshine.
+On the northeast slope of Mount Konocti is a heavily forested area known locally as the "Black Forest" because it never gets direct sunshine.
 This area has some Douglas fir in very heavy stands.